List of Duck Dodgers characters: Rocky and Mugsy

-Duck Dodgers and Cadet hired Rocky and Mugsy to help form a crime family in order to get close to the Serpenti crime family.
-It was mentioned that the Serpenti family ruined Rocky's first bank robbery job.
-Rocky was voiced by Jim Cummings and Mugsy was voiced by Kevin Michael Richardson.
+Duck Dodgers and Cadet hired Rocky and Mugsy (respectively voiced by Jim Cummings and Kevin Michael Richardson) to get close to the Serpenti crime family.
+It is mentioned that the Serpenti family ruined Rocky's first bank robbery job.

 Dave Mustaine

 Dave Mustaine is the vocalist and guitarist of the heavy metal band Megadeth.
-He appears as himself in the episode In Space, No One Can Hear You Rock.
-In the episode he appears to be frozen by cryogenics (a possible reference to his band's song, "Hangar 18").
-Later he is unfrozen and defeats Tyr'Ahnee by playing "Back in the Day" and destroying the Martian Ships with the sound of his music.
+Mustaine voices himself in the episode "In Space, No One Can Hear You Rock", where he defeats Tyr'Ahnee by destroying the Martian ships with the sound of his music.

 Porko, Puerco and Sow

-The Cadet's niece and nephews who only appeared in the episode, "Pig Planet", and were mentioned in "Duck Departure".
-Porko was voiced by Rob Paulsen; Puerco was voiced by Jess Harnell and Sow was voiced by Tress MacNeille.
-These three are obviously inspired by the voice actors characters, Yakko, Wakko and Dot from Animaniacs.
+Porko, Puerco, and Sow (respectively voiced by Rob Paulsen, Jess Harnell, and Tress MacNeille) are the Cadet's niece and nephews.
+They are inspired by the Animaniacs characters Yakko, Wakko, and Dot, with whom they share their voice actors.

 Cassiopeia

-Cassiopeia is a pop star that Dodgers lusts after.
+Cassiopeia (voiced by Jane Wiedlin) is a pop star who Dodgers lusts after.
 Her only appearance was in the episode "They Stole Dodgers' Brain".
 He tries to impress her but fails miserably, ultimately setting her hair on fire and throwing space leeches on her to put out the fire, and she kicks him out of her room.
-In a scene only used in European airings, she eventually forgives him and has banter with him.

-She is physically similar to Jem from Jem and the Holograms and is voiced by Jane Wiedlin.
+Hal Jordan

+Hal Jordan (voiced by Kevin Smith) is a member of the Green Lantern Corps and Green Lantern of Sector 2814.
+In the episode "The Green Loontern" his Green Lantern uniform and ring were swapped at the dry cleaners with Duck Dodgers' space uniform.
+After Sinestro's defeat, he returns Dodgers' suit back and takes back his own.